Phi Iota Alpha: Coat of arms

-The Fraternity insignia, coat of arms or crest, consists of a blazon composed of an or (gold) shield, gules chevron lowered a third charged with six argent stars, three dexter, three sinister.
-At the fess point, under an oval azure field, the Latin American Map in Or, surrounded by a steel chain made of twenty-one links.
-The Greek letters Phi Iota Alpha in azure in dexter, fess point and sinister of the chief, occupying a third part of the canton.
+The fraternity's insignia, coat of arms or crest, consists of a blazon composed of a gold shield, gules chevron lowered a third charged with six argent stars, three dexter, three sinister.
+At the fess point, under an oval azure field, the Latin American Map in gold, surrounded by a steel chain made of 21 links.
+The Greek letters ΦΙΑ in azure in dexter, fess point and sinister of the chief, occupying a third part of the canton.
 At the base, a Phrygian Cap in gules facing dexter.
 The principal bordure is double in azure and argent, respectively.
 The shield is crowned with a frontal steel helm with nine bars and adorned with argent lambrequins falling at dexter and sinister.
-The crest is formed by a Roman fasces in or, in vertical position, and a double-edged ax.
+The crest is formed by a Roman fasces in a vertical position and a double-edged ax.
 A pair of lions rampant with sanguine tongues supports the shield.
-The riband for the motto at the Lions' feet, in argent, with azure letters states: Semper Parati Semper Juncti.
+The riband for the motto at the lions' feet, in argent, with azure letters states Semper Parati Semper Juncti.